tranquilLake/git/readme.txt

 git is a good tool.
 readme line4.
 readme line5.
-create a new branck is quick.
+create a new branck is quick & simple.